DFGeerdink/dfgeerdink.github.io/_posts/2018-03-12-Mt-Kosciuszko.md

 - videography
 ---

 A beautiful 4 hour walk with a path that respects nature by means of an elevated metal grid.
-A beautiful experience!
+An epic experience!

 ### See the video here: